cri-o/cri-o/contrib/cni/README.md

 #### CNI Plugin Installation From Source

-This tutorial will use the latest version of `CNI` and build it from source.
+This tutorial will use the latest version of `CNI` plugins and build it from source.

 Download the `CNI` plugins source tree: